Skip to content

 Client-side

-Initialize Embedded Payment Element
+Initialize the Embedded Payment Element

-Use the useEmbeddedPaymentElement hook to create an instance of the Embedded Payment Element.
-This hook requires two configuration objects: an EmbeddedPaymentElementConfiguration and an IntentConfiguration.
+Use the useEmbeddedPaymentElement hook to create and display the Embedded Payment Element in your React Native app.
+This hook requires two configuration objects:

-import React, { useState, useCallback, useEffect } from 'react'; import { useEmbeddedPaymentElement, IntentConfiguration, EmbeddedPaymentElementConfiguration, PaymentMethod, IntentCreationCallbackParams, } from '@stripe/stripe-react-native'; function MyCheckoutComponent() { const [intentConfig, setIntentConfig] = useState<IntentConfiguration | null>(null); const [elementConfig, setElementConfig] = useState<EmbeddedPaymentElementConfiguration | null>(null); const initialize = useCallback(() => { const newIntentConfig: IntentConfiguration = { mode: { amount: 1099, currencyCode: 'USD', }, paymentMethodTypes: ['card'], // Change paymentMethodTypes to customize the payment methods you want to accept confirmHandler: async ( paymentMethod: PaymentMethod.Result, shouldSavePaymentMethod: boolean, callback: (params: IntentCreationCallbackParams) => void ) => { // ...explained later }, }; const newElementConfig: EmbeddedPaymentElementConfiguration = { merchantDisplayName: 'Your Business Name', returnURL: 'your-app://stripe-redirect', }; setIntentConfig(newIntentConfig); setElementConfig(newElementConfig); }, []); const { embeddedPaymentElementView, paymentOption, confirm, update, clearPaymentOption, loadingError, } = useEmbeddedPaymentElement( intentConfig!, elementConfig! ); useEffect(() => { initialize(); }, [initialize]); }
+import { useState, useCallback, useEffect } from 'react'; import { useEmbeddedPaymentElement, IntentConfiguration, EmbeddedPaymentElementConfiguration, PaymentMethod, IntentCreationCallbackParams, } from '@stripe/stripe-react-native'; function MyCheckoutComponent() { const [intentConfig, setIntentConfig] = useState<IntentConfiguration | null>(null); const [elementConfig, setElementConfig] = useState<EmbeddedPaymentElementConfiguration | null>(null); const initialize = useCallback(() => { const newIntentConfig: IntentConfiguration = { mode: { amount: 1099, currencyCode: 'USD', }, confirmHandler: async ( paymentMethod: PaymentMethod.Result, shouldSavePaymentMethod: boolean, callback: (params: IntentCreationCallbackParams) => void ) => { // ...explained later }, }; const newElementConfig: EmbeddedPaymentElementConfiguration = { merchantDisplayName: 'Your Business Name', returnURL: 'your-app://stripe-redirect', }; setIntentConfig(newIntentConfig); setElementConfig(newElementConfig); }, []); const { embeddedPaymentElementView, paymentOption, confirm, update, clearPaymentOption, loadingError, } = useEmbeddedPaymentElement( intentConfig!, elementConfig! ); useEffect(() => { initialize(); }, [initialize]); }

-Add Embedded Payment Element view
+Add the Embedded Payment Element view

 After the useEmbeddedPaymentElement hook has successfully initialized, include the embeddedPaymentElementView in your component to display the Embedded Payment Element in your checkout UI.

-function MyCheckoutComponent() { // Other component code remains the same return ( <View> // Handle loading errors through the loadingError property {loadingError && ( <View> <Text> Failed to load payment form: </Text> <Text> {loadingError.message} </Text> </View> )} /* Add the embedded view to your view */ {embeddedPaymentElementView} {!embeddedPaymentElementView && !loadingError && <Text>Loading embedded payment element...</Text>} </View> ); }
+import { View, Text } from 'react-native'; function MyCheckoutComponent() { // Other component code remains the same return ( <View> {/* Handle loading errors through the loadingError property */} {loadingError && ( <View> <Text> Failed to load payment form: </Text> <Text> {loadingError.message} </Text> </View> )} {/* Add the embedded view to your view */} {embeddedPaymentElementView} {!embeddedPaymentElementView && !loadingError && <Text>Loading embedded payment element...</Text>} </View> ); }

 Now you can run your app and see the Embedded Mobile Payment Element.

-(Optional) Display the selected payment option
+Optional Display the selected payment option

 The useEmbeddedPaymentElement hook provides a paymentOption property in its return object.
 You can use this to access details about the customer’s selected payment option, such as a label (for example, “····4242”), image (for example, a VISA logo), or billing details to display in your UI.